hxlnt/nobadmemories.com/src/render/posts/paint-3d-is-like-ms-paint-but-um-in-3d.html.md

 feature: true
 ---

-So, I got the latest Windows update with Paint 3D, and the app is pretty fun, not gonna lie.
+So, I just tried out Paint 3D for the first time today, and it's pretty fun, not gonna lie.

 I usually hate trying to fumble my way around 3D art software.
-Bu Paint 3D is pretty addicting.
+But Paint 3D is addicting!
+The reward-to-effort ratio is high, which I like.
 You can start with a really dumb idea, and then in about 10 minutes, with absolutely no training or instruction, your dumb idea becomes a dumb 3D reality!

 What is this?
 A Memphis-Milano chess piece?
 A retrofuturist cocktail stirrer?